tamouse/text_service_example/README.md

 ## Left to do:

 1. ~~If you receive errors from the SMS providers, make sure you try it a few times.
 They intentionally return errors part of the time.
-Also double check that your request format meets the specification.~~ Happy to say this now works.
+Also double check that your request format meets the specification.~~ **ETA:** Happy to say this now works.
-2. If a provider is down (returns a 5xx status code), retry through the other provider.
-The load balancing part of this is implemented, but updating the provider if the service gets a 5xx error is not,
+2. ~~If a provider is down (returns a 5xx status code), retry through the other provider.~~ The load balancing part of this is implemented, ~~but updating the provider if the service gets a 5xx error is not~~. **ETA:** This is actually working
 3. ~~If no provider is available, the message is considered failed.
 Your application may handle this in whatever way is appropriate for your API.~~ This might already work, but it also might produce an error if the active provider list is empty. **ETA:** this works as expected now.
-2. Implement widget to send a message from the browser
+4. Implement widget to send a message from the browser
-3. Stand up the app on a real server
+5. Stand up the app on a real server

 ## Thoughts about the exercise ##